 The Monosi foot was squirming along the walls like foxes being hounded to a flooded hole.
 Their cavalry and archers were scattered everywhere.
 The Zaljan wizards were already retreating back to the Gazwood, and Sir Sanin had joined his support to push the Monosi south.
 Behind them all came the city watch of Dalsaman, flooding out of the northern gates.
 What appeared to be a thousand men, starved and fever-eyed, looking ghast and wild with their new freedom, screaming as they rode and ran, wearing the blue and green of the House of Ividar.
 Against her will, a flush of pride struck Ges’ face.
 At their head, riding atop a skeletal gelding, Dame Hali bit ferociously into the madcap Monosi foot, felling pikemen and archers at will.

 She could not help herself.
 Ges threw her head back and let out a roar of triumph as her soldiers continued to mow down the barbarian horde.
 Far south, she could see Sir Waldun’s foot flooding the River Alsir with blood.
 At the western wall, meanwhile, a knot of roiling chaos was slowly moving south toward the river, toward Waldun’s voracious jaws.
-A single cavalier had broken free of the knot of death and was actually riding north again.
+A single knight had broken free of the knot of death and was actually riding north again.
 The day’s first craven, flying the battle.

 Something caught in Ges’ chest, and she eyed the craven more carefully.
 Brilliantly armored in bronzed and gilt mail, a gold and black shield and a shining white sword, with a gilt and crenelated helm, it was the king himself.
 Alone.
+It was too good to be true, yet there he was.

 He was far, too far, but it was her chance.
 Ges spurred her mount forward, dropping her shield and fumbling to sheath her sword.
 She pulled up near a fallen Euskati warrior, dismounted, and grabbed the great bow and a quiver of arrows.
 “We thank you,” he muttered as she leapt back up onto her horse and spurred off.